-Making his international debut for Team England in the High Jump at the 2018 Commonwealth Games, Tom Gale recently received the Bronze Medal at the British Championships in Birmingham, and is now targeting the 2020 Olympics.
-Tom competed in his last European U23 Championships earlier this year where he made the final and went on to gain the Silver Medal in his competition.
-We chatted with Tom about making his England debut at the Gold Coast, the European U23 Championships and how he got into High Jump.
+Making his international debut for Team England in the high jump at the 2018 Commonwealth Games, Tom Gale recently received the Bronze medal at the British Championships in Birmingham, and is now targeting the Tokyo 2020 Olympic Games.
+Tom competed in his last European U23 Championships earlier this year where he made the final and went on to gain the Silver medal in his competition.
+We chatted with Tom about making his England debut at the Gold Coast, the European U23 Championships and how he got into high jump.

 You recently competed at the British Championships in Birmingham, can you tell us how this went?